godfreynolan/teachable/README.md

 This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK and a simple RTMP livestream.
 It will implement the FPV view and two basic camera functionalities:
 - Take Photo
 - Record video.
-- Livestrean your screen
+- Livestream your screen

-You can download the tutorial's final sample project from this [Github Page](https://github.com/riis/teachable). <!-- Make sure to update when committed-->
+You can download the tutorial's final sample project from this [Github Page](https://github.com/riis/teachable/tree/livestream). <!-- Make sure to update when committed -->

 ## Application Activation and Aircraft Binding in China
 For DJI SDK mobile application used in China, it's required to activate the application and bind the aircraft to the user's DJI account.